-Some of these results are summarized in Figures 16, 23, 24, 25, and 26.
+Some of these results are summarized in Figures 16, 24, 25, and 26.

-Sulfate was detected in one well, YVD-13, at a concentration greater than the secondary contaminant level of 250 mg/L
+The sulfate concentration detected in three downgradient wells, YVD-09, YVD-10, and YVD-13, exceeded the secondary contaminant level of 250 mg/L.

 Site geology observed in most of the monitoring well borings typically consisted of finer-grained materials in the upper portion of borings and coarser-grained material in lower portions of borings.
 The surficial aquifer was typically encountered in the gravelly sand or sandy gravel that dominated most of the subsurface throughout the site.
 Depth to groundwater from the land surface ranged from 21 to 220 feet.
 Groundwater was deepest in borings located in areas of the site that were topographically higher.
 Comparatively, groundwater was shallowest in borings located in areas of the site that were topographically lower.